computoms/computoms.github.io/_posts/2019-07-23-data-storage-random-access-memories.md

 categories: [Data Storage]
 published: true
 permalink: /data-storage/2019/07/23/data-storage-random-access-memories/
+image: 05_DRAM-Image.jpg
+imagecaption: Image by PublicDomainPictures from Pixabay
 ---

-<script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

-{% include figure.html image="images/posts/05_DRAM-Image.jpg" caption="Image by PublicDomainPictures from Pixabay" %}

 A random access memory is a type of memory where each single information can be access (read / written) in a constant amount of time.
 No matter if the information is stored at the start, middle or end of the memory.
 This is achieved using a multiplexer that allows to address single specific memory bits.

+<script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

 ## Dynamic Random Access Memory (DRAM)